Membership

 Who can join St. Paul’s?

-• Retired members of An Garda Síochána, and their families
+• Retired members of An Garda Síochána

-Retired and family members can avail of all our loan rates and services.
+All members can avail of all our loan rates and services.

 How do I save funds or repay loans with St. Paul’s if I’m not on Garda payroll or pension?